-Our research is similar to some extent to the image captioning task, which takes an image as input and generates textual narratives that describe the image at hand in an encoder-decoder fashion~\citep{stefanini2022show}.
-Many research efforts have been put into developing an image captioning system capable of explaining visual data descriptively in a text-based format~\citep{vinyals2015show,rennie2017self,huang2019attention}.
+Our research is also similar to the image captioning task, which takes an image as input and generates textual narratives that describe the image at hand in an encoder-decoder fashion~\cite{stefanini2022show}.
+Many research efforts have been put into developing an image captioning system capable of explaining visual data descriptively in a text-based format~\cite{vinyals2015show,rennie2017self,huang2019attention}.

-Unlike these approaches that provide a descriptive text by utilizing the encoded feature representation from the image, we generate a caption that explains the reasoning behind the scene classification by indicating the objects that contribute to the prediction.
-Furthermore, we do not perform text generation via an encoder-decoder structure, instead, we employ a novel module to apply logical instructions and functions to provide captioning text.